nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Locate person by name: `find`<a name="locate-person-by-name"></a>

-Finds persons whose names contain any of the given keywords.
+Finds persons whose names contain the keyword exactly.

 Format: `find KEYWORD [MORE_KEYWORDS]`